Eyelid Surgery (Blepharoplasty)

 At Columbia Aesthetic Plastic Surgery, eyelid surgery can help you look younger and more vibrant and restore a rested, alert appearance to your face.
 Dr. Eric Chang can reverse sagging and puffiness that develop in the upper and lower eyelids as you age.
 Eyelid surgery, also known as blepharoplasty, is a relatively straightforward procedure that yields excellent results that look completely natural.

 Dr. Chang’s technical skill performing this delicate surgery is one of the reasons he is the choice of eyelid surgery patients from all over the Baltimore-Washington corridor.
-Save $50 on your consultation (regularly $100) when you contact us using our online form, or call us at (410) 740-9330 to schedule an appointment with Dr. Chang.
+Save $50 on your consultation (regularly $150), or call us at (410) 740-9330.
+Please note, this discount cannot be applied to procedures covered by insurance, only applies to cosmetic consults, and is valid for new patients only.
+For existing patients, please contact us online or call the office for an appointment.

 Dr. Chang has a thorough discussion with you about your cosmetic goals and examines your eyelids before designing a customized surgical plan for you.
 Blepharoplasty involves removing excess fat, skin, and muscle from either the upper or lower eyelids, or both.
 Many of Dr. Chang’s patients want eyelid surgery for cosmetic reasons, but in some cases droopy upper eyelids sag enough to obstruct a person’s vision.
 Surgery to treat that condition is known as “functional” blepharoplasty.